-These appointments substantially complete the process of transferring day-to-day control of AF's operations to Lima and strengthening its Peruvian-based team, which is resulting in significant operational efficiencies for the company.
+These appointments substantially complete the process of transferring day-to-day control of AF's operations to Lima and strengthening its Perúvian team, which is resulting in significant operational efficiencies for the Company.

-Since joining AF Mr Kelly and Mr Cullen have undertaken management and operational changes which include the further strengthening of the Peru based AF team.
+Since joining AF Mr Kelly and Mr Cullen have undertaken management and operational changes which include the further strengthening the local AF team.
 These changes are delivering significant benefits for AF and Strike, including the identification and appraisal of the Cuervo Resources opportunity.
 In addition, their expertise, along with that of AF's other senior managers, has seen the advancement of the community and government relations programs and a material improvement in the outlook for timely approvals for AF's exploration programs.